 6.10.2 Solutions

-The intent of this solution is to extend the existing BDT data transfer mechanism to support planned and event driven Application AI/ML data transfer.
+The intent of this solution is to define the ADT data transfer mechanism to support the Application AI/ML data transfer.

+The solution defines the ADT transfer policy which includes a list of QoS profiles corresponding to their respective Desired Time Window.
+The solution includes the ability to negotiate a list of time windows between the AF and the 5GC.
+The solution includes also the support for individual QoS as defined in clause 5.7 of TS 23.501, specifically the average and maximum Packet Delay for UL/DL, average and maximum Packet Loss Rate for UL/DL and guaranteed and maximum Traffic Rate for UL/DL corresponding to a particular Desired Time Window.

+This solution also proposes to enhance the Network Performance analytics or DN Performance analytics for NWDAF as described in TS 23.288 [6] to support the additional QoS performance analytics for the new QoS parameters (i.e. PDB, PLR and traffic rate) as described earlier in clause 6.10.1 above.
+More specifically, the additional QoS parameters are average and maximum Packet Delay for UL/DL, average and maximum Packet Loss Rate for UL/DL and average, minimum and maximum Traffic Rate for UL/DL per UE per Time Window.
+PCF may subscribe to such analytics to assist its decision to derive the AAMDT Transfer policy for the selected time window(s).

-The solution describes the update to the BDT transfer policy in clause 6.1.2.4 of TS 23.503 [5].
-This update include QoS parameters support and potentially update the Network Performance analytics by NWDAF in TS 23.288 [6] to support the additional QoS parameters.
-It also updates the existing BDT negotiation procedures for future PDU session as defined in clause 4.16.7.2 of TS 23.502 [4] to include the additional QoS parameters support, and in addition, it specifies how AIML AF discovers its serving NEF as well as the need for the NEF to authenticate/authorize the AIML AF.
-Finally, this solution presents the procedures on how BDT can be applied to the existing or future PDU session.
+This solution also defines the ADT negotiation procedures similar to the procedures as defined in clause 4.16.7.2 of TS 23.502 [4] to support the ability of the AF to request a list of ADT time windows and the associated QoS parameters.
+In addition, it describes the procedure on how AIML AF discovers its serving NEF as well as the need for the NEF to authenticate/authorize the AIML AF.
+Finally, this solution clarifies the procedures on how ADT can be applied to the existing or future PDU session.

+As described in clause 6.1.2.4 of TS 23.503, one or more negotiated BDT policies could be provided by PCF to AF via NEF.
+The AF will then select one of them and inform the PCF about the selected ADT Transfer policy together with the ADT Transfer Reference ID.
+Prior to the desired time window started for the Application AI/ML data transfer, the AF will then initiate the AF request towards PCF to apply the selected ADT Transfer policy to the selected target UEs’ PDU sessions.
+The PCF will then determine the appropriate PCC rules according to the negotiated ADT Transfer policy for each these PDU sessions.

 In addition, this solution also proposes to merge with Solution#14 which addresses minimum guarantee of the QoS performance among the selected FL members when they are participating in the FL operation.

-6.10.2.1 Additional QoS ParametersDT Transfer Policy to support Application AI/ML data transfer
+6.10.2.1 ADT Mechanism to support Application AI/ML data transfer